-- 4.8.1 Students may be permitted to credit a maximum of two online courses of 3 credits each with the approval of Standing Committee. - 4.8.2 The DCC may recommend online courses to the Standing Committee from time to time.
-The DCC has to ensure that the student has not studied such courses and would not repeat it again as Professional Core / Professional Elective / Open Elective.
-For assessment of online courses, refer Clause 14.9
+- 4.8.1 Students may be permitted to credit a maximum of two online courses of 3 credits each with the approval of Standing Committee - 4.8.2 The DCC may recommend online courses to the Standing Committee from time to time.
+The DCC has to ensure that the student has not studied such courses

-4.9 "Writing Intensive Course" with an impetus to develop the writing skills and enhance report writing skills through maximum of three courses in 4 years of study.
+- and would not repeat it again as Professional Core / Professional Elective / Open Elective.
+For assessment of online courses, refer Clause 14.9. - 4.9 "Writing Intensive Course" with an impetus to develop the writing skills and enhance report writing skills through at least one course during the entire programme of study.
 It can be in the form of written assignments, reports and case study.